 M76 Combat Helmet:

 The gunner’s main form of control over the helmet’s computer, and consequently the M336 targeting computer, is a basic neural control interface.
-Although NCIs were still in fairly primitive experimental and developmental stages at the time of the smartgun system’s creation, they were advanced enough to provide sufficient functionality, while the passing of the Future Weapons Development Ban, part of the Cooperative Exploration Treaty, in 2036, prevented more capable NCIs from being integrated into the design when they became available.
+Although NCIs were still in fairly primitive experimental and developmental stages at the time of the smartgun system’s creation, they were advanced enough to provide sufficient functionality, and more capable NCIs were integrated into the helmet as they became available, resulting in the M76A1, M76A2, and finally, the M76A3.

 M336 Smart-Targeting Computer: